CountBricks: How Much to Install a Transfer Switch at Home

 Automatic Transfer Switch (ATS)

-• Schedule installation during new panel upgrades to share permit fees
+• Schedule during panel upgrades to share permit fees

-• Opt for surface-mounted conduit in unfinished basements to cut drywall repair costs
+• Opt for surface-mounted conduit to cut costs

-• Keep generator inlet within 15 feet of the switch to reduce copper runs
+• Keep generator inlet close to reduce copper runs

 Financing and Warranty Options

-CountBricks partners with leading fintech lenders to offer 0% promotional financing on qualified projects.
-Every switch receives a five-year craftsmanship warranty through CountBricks.com/services, and manufacturer warranties are registered on your behalf.
+We offer 0% financing on qualified projects.
+Every switch comes with a five-year warranty, and manufacturer warranties are registered for you.

 Ready for a Precise Quote?

-Stop guessing "how much to install a transfer switch."
-Speak one-on-one with a CountBricks project advisor, then watch your personalized estimate populate in real time.
-Visit CountBricks.com/consultation or call our residential desk today.
+Get a personalized estimate in real time.
+Visit CountBricks.com or call our residential desk today.

 Case Study: Whole-Home ATS in Providence, RI

-CountBricks recently completed a 200-amp service-rated automatic transfer switch for the Ramirez family’s Colonial-style home.
-Their existing panel sat 30 feet from the outdoor generator pad, and local code required rigid metallic conduit for exterior runs.
+We recently completed a 200-amp automatic transfer switch installation for a Colonial-style home.
+The panel was 30 feet from the generator pad, requiring rigid metallic conduit.

 Project Snapshot